Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Ermington - Rydalmere has a median income of $53,501 and an average income of $67,800.
+AreaSearch's data for financial year 2022 shows Ermington - Rydalmere SA2 had a median income of $53,501 and an average income of $67,800.
 This is higher than the national averages of $56,994 (median) and $80,856 (average) for Greater Sydney.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $60,247 (median) and $76,350 (average).
-The 2021 Census indicates Ermington - Rydalmere's household, family, and personal incomes are around the 56th percentile nationally.
-Income brackets show 32.2% of residents earn between $1,500 and $2,999 annually (8,604 individuals), similar to the broader area at 30.9%.
-Housing costs consume 20.0% of income, but strong earnings place disposable income at the 58th percentile nationally.
+By September 2025, adjusted for Wage Price Index growth of 12.61%, median income is estimated at approximately $60,247 and average income at $76,350.
+The 2021 Census indicates Ermington - Rydalmere incomes cluster around the 56th percentile nationally.
+Income brackets show 32.2% of residents earning between $1,500 and $2,999 (8,604 individuals).
+Housing costs consume 20.0% of income, but strong earnings place disposable income at the 58th percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income